 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

-The total number of pictures online on my website from all countries is 22789, the total number of movies is 65, the total number of html pages is 729, the total number of scripts used is 21
+The total number of countries with pictures is 107, the total number of pictures online on my website is 23,526, the total number of video clips is 65, the total number of html pages is 745, the total number of scripts used is 39

 Here is a list of all countries in the world that I know of, with the spelling of the name of the country in the original script wherever I could find it.

 I have put together a program that calculates sunrise and sunset times anywhere in the world for dates between 1902 and 2099.